 Michael’s other notable engagements have included fellowships with the Verbier Festival Orchestra, Spoleto Music Festival, Schleswig-Holstein Music Festival, National Orchestral Institute, Music Academy of the West, and the Tanglewood Music Center, where the Boston Globe hailed him as a “fearlessly accomplished performer.”

-A native of Fairfax County, Virginia, Michael began his musical studies on piano at the age of eight, and percussion at age ten.
+Michael began his musical studies on piano at the age of eight, and percussion at age ten.
 He later moved to Boston, where he earned a B.M. from the New England Conservatory, and his M.M. from Boston University.
 Michael’s principal teachers were J. William Hudgins and Timothy Genis.